Best Teaching Materials for an Amazing Special Education Classroom

-- Although there are alternatives to velcro to use in a pinch, such as tape or paper clips, for long term use and ease of use Velcro is truly the best option.
+- Although there are alternatives to velcro to use in a pinch, such as tape or paper clips, for long-term use velcro is truly the best option.
 I use velcro for choice boards, schedules, and to provide picture choices.
 Velcro can also be used to easily change out choices for switches and communication buttons.
-Determine which side of velcro you want to have on surfaces and which side you want on your objects or pictures.
+Determine which side of the velcro you want to have on surfaces and which side you want on your objects or pictures.
 Then stay consistent with the choice so all materials will be interchangeable.
 I prefer the large rolls of Velcro so I can easily cut pieces and strips of different sizes for materials.
 Plus, it lasts way longer!
 Links to the rolls I use (each side) are above.
 Be sure to get a roll of both the hook side and the loop side and that they are both self-adhesive.

 Cardstock for durability

 - For any materials that will be used all year long, or for materials that may be sent home, I use cardstock.
-Cardstock is much more durable and will definitely extend the life of your materials.
+Cardstock is much more durable and will definitely extend the life of your teaching materials.
 However, it is more pricey than regular printer paper, so be choosy about what you use it for.
-I don’t use it for monthly unit materials, since after the month is over they get recycled into other materials.
+For example, I don’t use it for monthly unit materials, since after the month is over they get recycled into other materials.
 For a token board that will be used year long, I will definitely use cardstock.